Debate on "Is the Infrastructure Sector Really Necessary?"

 Software provided by open source foundations (GNU, Linux, etc.)

-In general, type 1 will follow their own roadmap and will not be very interested in niche needs.
-Type 2 will intentionally weaken enterprise features (otherwise, how would they sell commercial versions?).
-Type 3 has a "welcome to your PR" stance and does not feel like a service like commercial software.
+Generally, type 1 follows their own company's roadmap and doesn't seem to care much about niche needs.
+Type 2 intentionally weakens enterprise features (otherwise, how would they sell a commercial version?).
+Type 3 takes a "welcome to your PR" stance and doesn't feel like a service like commercial software.

-Internet companies around the world encourage their employees to modify OSS (magic modification).
-And Facebook has brought HBase initiatives in-house, and Google has submitted a cgroup patch to upstream Linux.
-In this way, modifying OSS is not a sin, but technical immaturity is the problem.
+Internet companies around the world encourage their employees to modify (modify) OSS.
+So Facebook brought HBase initiatives in-house, and Google submitted a cgroup patch to upstream Linux.
+In this way, modifying OSS is not a sin, but rather technical immaturity is the problem.

 💡

-Translator's note: The original text contains not only technical immaturity, but also a wide range of nuances such as organizational structure, culture, and perception.
+Translator's note: The original text's expression contains a wide range of nuances, including not only technical immaturity but also organizational structure, culture, and perception.

 How does the infrastructure function deliver business value?

-Infrastructure functions generally operate as horizontal functions and often do not have business revenue to calculate their own ROI.
-However, infrastructure functions demonstrate their value through more general metrics such as availability, scalability, and business iteration speed.
-A good cat is a good cat to catch a mouse, even if it does not have the latest nail polish.
+Infrastructure functions typically operate as cross-functional teams and often lack business revenue to calculate their own ROI.
+However, infrastructure demonstrates value through more general metrics such as availability, scalability, and business iteration speed.
+Cats are good at catching mice, even if they don't have the latest nail polish.
 In Internet companies, technology serves the business, and the vast majority of companies are not FAANG.
-It is unfair and unrealistic to ask security guards in a normal company to invent Star Wars gear.
+It's unfair and unrealistic to expect security guards at a typical company to invent Star Wars gear.

 Copy from Google